Notes on invariant measures for loop groups: Computing Invariant Measures II: Root Subgroup Factorization

+How to go back and forth from the distribution for $\zeta$ and the distribution for $\mathbb P(c_2,d_2)$ has not been resolved.

-There are natural generalizations of these formulas to higher rank groups, involving holomorphic maps into the flag space of $\dot G$ in place of $\mathbb P^1$.
-Unfortunately I do not even have heuristic formulas that might lead to reasonable conjectures for these distributions (or, in the simplest $SU(2)$ case, the point processes that would describe their zeroes and poles).
+The natural generalization of $\mathbb P(c_2,d_2)$ to a higher rank group involves a holomorphic map into the flag space of $\dot G$ in place of $\mathbb P^1$.
+It is far more complicated to recover the $\zeta$ variables because this depends on a choice of ordering of roots.
+In any event I do not have heuristic formulas that might lead to reasonable conjectures for these distributions (or, in the simplest $SU(2)$ case, the point processes that would describe their zeroes and poles).